Now accepting applications for the 2015-2016 Grant Year

 (limit 1 page).
-The following UCD courses, or their equivalents at other institutions, are required: CLSC 7101, Grant Writing 1; CLSC 7102, Grant Writing 2; and Colorado CFAR Research Seminar and Journal Club.
+The following UCD courses, or their equivalents at other institutions, are required (either during or before training): CLSC 7101, Grant Writing 1; CLSC 7102, Grant Writing 2; and Colorado CFAR Research Seminar and Journal Club.
 Applicants who are planning careers in clinical or translational investigation are required to include course work in biostatistics in their training plan.

 limit 2 pages, Arial 11 point font) description of a plan for mentored research project related to HIV/AIDS.
 The research project plan must include the following elements: Specific Aims, Hypothesis, Background and Rationale, and Experimental Design.